 Structural issues such as rotten wood joists or rust and cracks on walls are common problems in homes with vented crawl spaces.
 Left unchecked, these can weaken the subsurface structure of the home and make it a dangerous place to live.
 Crawl space encapsulation together with waterproofing methods ensures no water from the outside gets to the crawl space.
 The outcome is a dry and strong structure that can hold up the home for many years.

 Are you struggling with high monthly utility bills?
 The open crawl space below your home could be the cause.
 Encapsulation can help you create an energy-efficient home.
 Since the temperature in the living space and the crawl space will be the same, you won’t have to turn on your heater or air conditioner for long.
 This means less power consumption and a lower utility bill at the end of the month.

 Another benefit of encapsulation is that you’re going to need fewer repairs than before.
 Repairing a water-damaged home or one with cracks is a costly undertaking that could run into thousands of dollars.

 Since there’s no moisture to cause wood rot and pipe rust or termites to chew your joists, you will effectively not need the plumber and home repair contractor for a long time!
 In short, you won’t need repairs anytime soon.

 No one wants to wake up at night and find uninvited guests crawling on their floorboards, walls or countertops.
 Encapsulation discourages pests such as mice, cockroaches, and termites from entering your home.
 Not only does the sealing remove the conditions that allow them to thrive but it locks these critters out too.

 Whichever way you look at encapsulation, it pays off to encapsulate your crawl space.
 The sooner you do it, the better, as you will reap all the benefits that come with it.
-Call your basement contractor to arrange a same-day inspection.
-You will get a free crawl space estimate in writing.
+Call your crawl space contractor to arrange a free inspection and estimate.